thospel/perl-DHCP-Test/README.md

     All DHCP responses (not just DHCPOFFER) are checked for coming from port 67 (irrespective of the value of this option.

-- -s, --server _IP_
+- -s, --server _ADDRESS_

-    Send DHCP requests to the given _IP_.
-If this option is not given it will use the broadcast address _255.255.255.255_.
+    Send DHCP requests to the given _ADDRESS_.
+If this option is not given it will use the broadcast address _255.255.255.255:67_.

+    _ADDRESS_ can be given as _HOST:PORT_ or as just _HOST_ in which case it uses the standard DHCP port (port 67).

-    Notice that [--expect](#expect) option may still be needed since since the answers don't always come from from server _ip_, e.g, with a multihomed DHCP server.
+    Notice that [--expect](#expect) option may still be needed since since the answers don't always come from this server _ADDRESS_, e.g, with a multihomed DHCP server.
     And there is always a chance that some other DHCP server sends a response which just happens to match all relevant properties (mostly MAC address and transaction ID).
 This is less theoretical than it may seem because some DHCP